 In 1991, he formed the Bartikian Trio, with pianist Michel Gal and clarinettist Esther Gerogie.
 In 2013, he founded Trio Aeternus with violinist Alexander Stewart and pianist Lucjan Luc.
 He has recorded several works by António Victorino d’Almeida for the Numérica label.

-Varoujan Bartikian is 1st Cello Soloist of the Gulbenkian Orchestra and teaches cello and chamber music at the Piaget Institute.
+Varoujan Bartikian is 1st Cello Soloist of the Gulbenkian Orchestra and teaches cello at Escola Superior de Música de Lisboa.